-Jardin la Nurserie/The Nursery Garden is a collaborative artwork by SUPERFLEX, made for three public hospitals in the French islands of Réunion and Mayotte located in the Indian Ocean.
-The project aims to facilitate an exchange of knowledge between different cultures of medicine, challenging the common boundaries between modern and traditional medicine - reintegrating plants, the ’traditional’, into the confines of ‘modern' hospitals.
+The Nursery Garden is a collaborative public artwork by SUPERFLEX designed for three public hospitals in the French islands of Réunion and Mayotte located in the Indian Ocean.
+The project aims to facilitate an exchange of knowledge between different cultures of medicine, challenging the common boundaries between “modern” and “traditional” medicine.

 In each hospital courtyard, a plant nursery and a surrounding garden are built, containing medicinal plants growing on each island.
-The nursery gardens provide a neutral setting where patients, visitors and hospital staff can meet each other out of their usual habitat.
-An adaptable design favours this versatility: wooden structures that can be opened and closed, transitioning from a protective intimate greenhouse to a broad public agora.
-A participative space, where everyone is invited to contribute as a volunteer or by bringing new plants to the collection.
+The nursery gardens provide a neutral setting where patients, visitors and hospital staff can take a break, meet each other, learn about botany, join a workshop, or nurture the growing plants.
+Colourful silhouettes of the plants are painted onto the walls and corridors of the hospitals, creating a visual link between the three sites.
 As the plants grow larger, they are replanted onto the outer hospital grounds.
-As the Living Archive grows, local culture and knowledge of the medicinal plants is reinforced and maintained for future generations.
-As the project grows on the two islands, a bond between the distinct cultures of Mayotte and Réunion is created.
+As more plants are grown and archived, local culture and knowledge of the medicinal plants is maintained for future generations.

-Jardin la Nurserie/The Nursery Garden was developed with local hospital representatives acting under 'Les Nouveaux Commanditaires’, a joint initiative by Fondation de France.
-Designed in collaboration with Rasmus Koch Studio and landscape architect Sébastien Clément.
+The Nursery Garden was developed with local hospital representatives from both islands, acting under a joint initiative by Fondation de France called “Les Nouveaux Commanditaires.”
+It was designed in close collaboration with Rasmus Koch Studio and landscape architect Sébastien Clément.
 Partners of The Nursery Garden are: Directorates of Cultural Affairs of Réunion and Mayotte, the Regional Agency for Indian Ocean Health, The University Hospital Centre of Réunion and the Hospital of Mayotte, Daniel & Nina Carasso Foundation & Fondation de France.